Foley sound effects collections featuring everyday objects, movement and common, useful sounds

 This collection started as a mic test and turned into a library.
 What is unique about the collection is that the phone was taken apart so you get each individual element as clean as possible.
 It was recorded with shotgun mics, a TLM 103 to see how it sounded with something other than dialogue, and a Cold Gold contact mic at 96 khz, which was the biggest surprise as it sounds like a high definition retro mic when placed on the back of the phone's rotary dial.
 Skip the antique hunt and listen to these vintage sounds.

 Ancient Armour and Weapons is the result of months of recording, editing and arranging historic prop foley and combat sounds.
-Recorded at a dedicated foley stage in London, UK with a wealth of experience in crafting sound for feature film, TV and video games.
+This library is the first in an extensive melee and hand combat series by Black Edge Sound Studios (formerly Output Audio).
+Recorded at Universal Sound In Amersham, UK.
+A dedicated foley stage with a wealth of experience in crafting sound for feature film, TV and video games.

 The library has been designed to give sound editors and media creators some of the core audio elements needed to create epic sword fights, brutal melee conflicts and more; whilst proving multiple content options for editors to use either compiled sounds or original recordings from a choice of microphones.
 In addition to the search capabilities of the sound selection, care has been taken to arrange the recordings into a sequenced order.
 Multiple versions of each sound have been recorded in line so this content can be combined and layered easily.